 Fiending for airport lounge access?
 Then this is your ticket.
 Cardholders get access to Amex Centurion, Priority Pass, Escape, and Plaza Premium lounges, as well as Delta Sky Clubs when flying on Delta or a Delta flight operated by WestJet (those tickets start with the number 006).
 You can bring up to two guests for $39 each.

 The Amex Platinum’s annual fee is $550 — just a bit more than the Delta Sky Club individual membership.
-Besides the killer lounge access, it offers serious points earning, a generous introductory bonus, and up to $400 in Uber and airline fee credits each year.
+Besides the killer lounge access, it offers serious points earning, a generous introductory bonus, and up to $400 in Uber and airline fee credits each year (through 2021).
 If you want to get into Delta Sky Clubs, it’s an obvious choice.